antofuller/ml_commentary/README.md

 To me, this essentially confirms the rule-of-thumb that earlier layers learn more general features and final layers learn more task-specific features.

+Now, let's investigate head weight decay (WD) and learning rate (LR) during finetuning.
+Looking at Fig 8, it seems for similar US and DS tasks, large head WD values (during pre-training) seems to benefit the DS task at the expense of US.
+But for DS and US tasks that are far apart (like uc_merced or col_hist), cranking up WD reduces both US and DS performance.
+In the conclusions of this section they state: "In other words, there are cases where increasing or decreasing US head WD results in improved performance for a DS task and degraded performance for another DS task.
+Therefore, one cannot simply save a checkpoint of a model pre-trained on an upstream task and use it for all downstream tasks."
+However, this conclusion is strongest for fewer DS shots.
+So if you expect to have more finetuning data (say more than 20 shots), this result shouldn't be as meaningful for you.
+Lowering head LR (during pre-training) is also said to have a similar effect as increasing head WD.